jaclu/olint/README.md

 starting from the current working directory, to process recently changed files first, regardless of their location.

+Ideally suited when examining an already checked out project, or some local code, not in any repository.

 If a file is successfully linted, Olint saves its filename and the time of its latest change in a cache.
 On subsequent runs, Olint skips files that haven't changed.